This article is from 2015.

 The timeless tale of an ancient killer frog monster that guards an underwater stash of gold.
 Set on the fictional Wisconsin island of Rana.
 Released by Troma and directed by motherfucking Bill Rebane.

 Future Avenger Jeremy Renner stars as past Milwaukee monster Jeffrey Dahmer.
-Renner’s great and he’s awesome as Hawkeye, but fuck Dahmer.
+Renner’s great and he’s awesome as Hawkeye, but fuck Dahmer (and any/all Dahmer films).

 Dawn Of The Dead (2004)

 Zack Snyder remakes the 1978 George Romero zombie classic for some reason.
-Middling results ensue.
 Set in a shopping mall in the fictional Wisconsin town of Everett.
 Undead ghouls and abandoned Wisconsin malls?
 Insert your own Shops of Grand Avenue joke here.

 Dead Weight (2012)